 "long_explanation": "The Vietnamese final particle 'đấy' serves a variety of purposes in speech.
 It can be used to emphasize a statement, to express mild surprise or disagreement, to signify the certainty or importance of a statement, or to convey a sense of urgency to the listener.
 It is often synonymous with expressions like 'that's it', 'there you go', or 'see' in English.",

-"formation": "Subject + Predicate + 'đấy'",
+"formation": "'Đấy', + Subject + Predicate / Sub + Prediacte + ‘đấy’ “.,

 "examples": [